makerdao/multicall.js/README.md

 ## Summary

-* Get the return value from different smart contract function calls in a single call
+- Get the return value from different smart contract function calls in a single call
-* Assurance that all values are from the same block number / block height
+- Assurance that all values are from the same block number / block height
-* Compare the returned block number against the previous call's block number to know if it's possible for any returned values to be different
+- Compare the returned block number against the previous call's block number to know if it's possible for any returned values to be different

 ## Examples

 First use `npm` or `yarn` to install the dependencies:

 ```
 yarn install
 ```

 Then run an example from the `examples` folder:

 ```
-node_modules/.bin/babel-node examples/cdp-portal-example.js
+yarn examples
 ```

 ## Test

 To run tests use:

 ```
-npm run test
+yarn test
 ```